DocsWebApps/devops-java-jhipster-continuous-delivery-build-stack/README.md

 3. Jenkins: This is the task runner for the environment.
 4. Nexus: For storing built artifacts and dependencies.
 Proxies Maven Central for seemless downloading of dependencies.
 5. SonarQube: To analyse your code to identify code smells, bugs and vulnerabilities.
+6. This project installs Docker onto your machine and except Jenkins and Maven, uses Docker images of all the other tools.

 ### Workflow